lucasasmith/rewards/readme.md

 - Run `cd rewards_dbt`.
 - Run `dbt deps`.
 - Navigate to the `rewards_dbt` dir and create a new file named `profiles.yml`.
-- Add the following to the file only changing the specific location of your repo directory.
+- Add the following to the file only changing the specific location of your cloned srepo directory.
   - NOTE: the path location will vary depending on OS.
 ```yml
 rewards_dbt: